lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-computing-a-bitcoin-address-part-1-private-to-public-key.md

 ```

 This creates a Racket function `priv2pub_bytes` where the first
-argument is a (Racket) string, the second is an int indicating whether
+argument is a (Racket) string, the second is an integer indicating
-the output should be in compressed or uncompressed form, and the third
+whether the output should be in compressed or uncompressed form, and
-is the output buffer.
-A pointer to the output buffer is also returned
+the third is the output buffer.
+A pointer to the output buffer is also
-by the function.
-We make the size the output buffer equal to the
+returned by the function.
+We make the size the output buffer equal to
-uncompressed form since that is the maximum size.
+the uncompressed form since that is the maximum size.

 Let's make things easier to use with a couple more functions: